Sometimes we can get stuck on our healing journey.

 Given that most people with Hashimoto’s have low stomach acid or do not release any stomach acid at all, it’s important to have optimal levels of thiamine.
 The recommended daily allowance for thiamine is 1.1 mg for women over 19 years of age.
 However, this amount may not meet the needs of those with autoimmune thyroid disease.

 This is because most dietary sources of B1 (fortified grains, beef liver, pork, dried milk, eggs, legumes, peas, nuts, and seeds) are omitted on grain-free healing diets, which are often recommended for those with autoimmune thyroid disease.
-Basically, with the exception of liver and pork, most of the foods that contain thiamine (as listed above) are restricted on the Paleo diet, and all of them are restricted on the Autoimmune Paleo diet!
+With the exception of liver and pork, most foods containing thiamine (as listed above) are restricted on the Paleo diet, and all of them are restricted on the Autoimmune Paleo diet!

 Furthermore, many people with Hashimoto’s often experience digestive problems that make absorbing nutrients difficult.

 On top of all this, the B vitamins become depleted in stressful situations that often precede the development of autoimmunity, as well as in times when we are pushing ourselves, and our adrenals, to work harder.

 Thus, having low levels of thiamine is common in those with Hashimoto’s… and can be one of the root causes of thyroid symptoms, including fatigue!

 Research on Thiamine and Thyroid Fatigue

 I often scour PubMed, the largest database of scientific publications, for the latest research on Hashimoto’s, and was excited to find an article about thiamine and thyroid fatigue.
-I had already had positive results with thiamine myself, but it’s always exciting for me to see nutrient deficiencies in Hashimoto’s getting more attention in the medical literature.
+Though I had already seen positive results when I took thiamine, it’s always exciting for me to see nutrient deficiencies in Hashimoto’s getting more attention in the medical literature.

 Italian clinicians Dr. Antonio Costantini and nurse Maria Immacolata Pala, have hypothesized that the chronic fatigue that accompanies inflammatory and autoimmune diseases may be a result of a mild thiamine deficiency.
 They had already found that thiamine helped relieve fatigue in people with ulcerative colitis (an autoimmune condition that affects the gut), and decided to try using thiamine in three women with Hashimoto’s who were on thyroid medications but continued to experience fatigue.